zhenghui88/dtqueue/README.md

   {
     "datetime": "2024-06-01T12:00:00Z",
     "datetime_secondary": "2024-06-01T12:30:00Z", // optional
-    "message": "your message" // optional
+    "message": "your message" // default to empty string if not present }
-  }
   ```
 - **Responses:**